formalmethods/formalmethods.github.io/_posts/2017-11-20-automated-test-generation-of-mcdc-part1.md

 Avionics software is perhaps the most representative example of **critical** software, as bugs can result into catastrophic events such as the loss of hundreds of human lives.
-Moreover airborne software cannot be patched or fixed, nor it can easily undergo major adjustments.
+Moreover, airborne software cannot be patched or fixed, nor it can easily undergo major adjustments.
 It is no surprise that the development process is regulated by a standard entitled "Software Considerations in